software-mansion/react-native-reanimated/docs/docs/fundamentals/installation.md

 ## iOS

 As reanimated is setup to configure and install automatically, the only thing you have to do is to run `pod install` in the `ios/` directory.
 Note that the auto-installation setup works for the standard React Naitve apps, if you have problems setting it up with a custom setup (e.g. brownfield) please start a new issue where we can find a way to guide you through that process.

+Reanimated 2 is primarily built in C++ using [Turbo Modules](https://github.com/react-native-community/discussions-and-proposals/issues/40) infrastructure which is not yet completely deployed in React Native (specifically on Android).
+Because of that the installation of new Reanimated requires additional steps apart from just adding a dependency to `package.json` .

+As a consequence of the above the minimum supported version of React Native is [v0.62](https://github.com/facebook/react-native/releases/tag/v0.62.0).
+Before you continue with the installation, make sure that you are running the supported version of React Native.

+Please follow the below instructions for Android and iOS.

+## Sample React-Native project configured with Reanimated

+If you have troubles configuring Reanimated in your project, or just want to try the library without the need of setting it up ion a fresh project we recommend checking our [Reanimated Playground](https://github.com/software-mansion-labs/reanimated-2-playground) repo, which is essentially a fresh React-Native app with Reanimated library installed and configured properly.
+[Visit the Playground repo here] or copy the command below to do a git clone: